-One of the highlights was beautiful Plaza de Espana.
+One of the highlights was the beautiful Plaza de Espana.
 It was designed by Anibal Gonzales at in 1928 and is located in the Parque de Maria Luisa.
 It is a mix of Renaissance Revival in Spanish architecture, Art Deco and Neo-Mudejar styles.

 Because of it’s picturesque appearance, the plaza was a backdrop for many movies and music videos.
 Here are just some of them.